OWASP/www-project-security-champions-guidebook/tab_getinvolved.md

 If you have a platform where we can talk about our Security Champions Program and would like to offer a collaboration or publication, reach out too!
 This really helps drive the message.

 # Updates
-Follow these pages to get instantly updated when we publish new things.
-We don’t have a set update schedule but will be publishing as often as possible when we improve things.
+Follow us on [LinkedIn](https://www.linkedin.com/company/owasp-security-champions-guide/about/) to get instantly notified on news and publications!